 After the divorce of Terentia, Cicero was troubled by financial difficulties.
 At the end of 46, he began to think about a marriage that would improve his financial status.
 He was sworn in with Pompeii, widow of Faustus Sulla, and another woman whose name in the letter does not mention, although he says: I have never seen anything uglier.

 The choice fell on a young and rich orphan, Publilia, whose property he looked after.
 Finances, not the beauty of the chosen one – as his missing liberator Tyron stated in the lost biography of Cicero – decided about the second marriage.
 The relationship of a sixty-year-old man with a twenty-year-old girl caused outrageous comments in Rome.
 Cicero was accused of marrying a virgin at such a late age.
-According to Quintilian, was supposed to fire it: “tomorrow she will be a woman”.
-Terencja used her ex-spouse, who said that he had lost his head in old age.
+According to Quintilian, he was supposed to reply: “She’ll be a grown-up woman tomorrow“.
+Terentia used her ex-spouse, who said that he had lost his head in old age.

 However, in February 45 BCE Cicero suffered the toughest blow in his life – his beloved daughter Tullia died in the childbirth, which hit him hard.